top of page

 • 1 min read

-A cave was cut into the redwood tree,
+A cave was cut into the redwood tree

-The blackened bark, the fire-stricken scar,
+The blackened bark, the fire-stricken scar

-A forest collapsed into poverty,
+A forest collapsed into poverty

-Massive tree trunks laid out on burning ground,
+Massive tree trunks laid out on burning ground

-Tall evergreens that God nor man could save,
+Tall evergreens that God nor man could save

-The giants cast upon each other’s grave,
+The giants cast upon each other’s grave

-When no one could hear the ear-splitting sound,
+When no one could hear the ear-splitting sound

-Or feel the ground rumble, where living roots
+Or feel the ground rumble where living roots

-Survived, inside the deep bedrock of earth,
+Survived, in the deep bedrock of the earth

-To rise from ruin, the redwood’s rebirth,
+To rise from ruin, the redwood’s rebirth

-As saplings rise from it, families of shoots,
+As saplings awaken, families of shoots

-Their tender branches locked in an embrace,
+Their tender branches locked in an embrace

-Turned upward to sunshine after the rain.
+Turned upward to the sun after it rains.

 Recent Posts